Potty Training Tips For First Time Parents

 On the other hand, using the potty would take a bit longer to potty train since there would be no potty to use if you’re out of the house.
 Nowadays, there are portable toilet seat covers where you could put on a public toilet to help you with potty training while outside.

 It is essential to let the child explore the potty or toilet.
 You have to encourage the curiosity of the child since it would increase the interest to potty train.
 Let the child observe you as you use the toilet to understand how the progress happens.

 You might also use a potty training doll in demonstrating the process.
-Show how the doll sits on the potty and collect from a potty training sticker chart right after a successful attempt to poop or pee.
+Show how the doll sits on the potty and collects from a potty training sticker chart right after a successful attempt to poop or pee.

 Repeat reminding them

-We know that toddlers are indeed a busy little people since they get so involved in their activities which they forget they need to go until it’s too late.
+We know that toddlers are indeed busy little people since they get so involved in their activities which they forget they need to go until it’s too late.
 You should also know that toddlers don’t want to be interrupted just to go to the toilet, so it’s best to set reminders in between activities.
 A potty training schedule could help.